-The CIG's direction and activities are completely student led, so we need your help!
+The SCIG's direction and activities are completely student led, so we need your help!

-- If you would like to contribute to the CIG's newsletter, contact Subin Rajendran,
+- If you would like to contribute to the SCIG's newsletter, contact Elisa Di Stefano and Bingjing Zheng

-- To assist in the planning of the CIG's activities during the AOCS Annual Meeting, contact Subin Rajendran
+- To assist in the planning of the SCIG's activities during the AOCS Annual Meeting and throughout the year, contact Yunbing Tan

 Have an idea or activity you feel the group should offer?
 Please let us know!